hbctraining/Intro-to-shell-flipped/lessons/07_permissions_and_environment_variables.md

 You should see the path to your home directory. `$HOME` can be used instead of the `~` (if you want to type 4 more characters).

-`$HOME` is pretty straighforward, how about we take a look at what is stored in the `$PATH` variable:
+`$HOME` is pretty straightforward, how about we take a look at what is stored in the `$PATH` variable:

 ```bash
 $ echo $PATH